ros2/ros2_documentation/source/How-To-Guides/Ament-CMake-Documentation.rst

     .. group-tab:: Executables

         These should be created with a call to ``add_executable``, which should contain both the name of the target and the source files that should be compiled to create the executable.
+        The executable may also have to be linked with any libraries created in this package by using ``target_link_libraries``.

         Since executables aren't generally used by clients as a library, no header files need to be put in the ``include`` directory.